- 01202 962245

 - Assistant Editor, BU Law Review

 Public Engagement & Outreach Activities

-- Professor Roger Brownsword and Jeffrey Wale, met with the Parliamentary Under-Secretary for Public Health and Innovation and the Minister of State for Health on the 9 March 2017 to discuss the ethical issues associated with non-invasive prenatal testing (NIPT) and the evaluative roll out of NIPT for Down’s, Edwards’ and Patau’s syndromes within the NHS Fetal Anomaly Screening Programme.
+- Meeting with the Minister of State for Health and the Parliamentary Under-Secretary for Public Health and Innovation to discuss the ethical issues associated with non-invasive prenatal testing (NIPT) and the evaluative roll out of NIPT for Down’s, Edwards’ and Patau’s syndromes within the NHS Fetal Anomaly Screening Programme (9 March 2017)